bhadreshpsavani/100daysofNLP/README.md

 Worked on Captum, Had word important analysis on my Distilbert trained on Emotion dataset.
 Below image shows that how words are given importance in with respect to target in the distilbert model.
 I used Integrated Gradient method for model interpretability.
 ![image](WordImportance.png)
 [Colab Notebook](Distilbert_Model_Interpretability_With_Captum.ipynb)

+## Day3:
+I have been reading papers a lot but it was top down approach to through entire research paper.
+It wasn't effective appraoch.
+Come across this recent [article and video](https://saiamrit.github.io/technical-blog/research/reading_papers/2021/07/31/read-papers.html) Its showing systematic way.